avsm/eeww/README.md

 > level libraries for concurrent programming and is likely to be replaced by an
 > official standard blocking mechanism in the future.

-The idea behind domain local await is to allow one to create blocking operations that can work with any scheduler that provides the mechanism by [registering a function](https://ocaml-multicore.github.io/domain-local-await/doc/domain-local-await/Domain_local_await/index.html#val-using) for the current domain (or, if desired, the current systhread within a domain) to support blocking while the scheduler is running.
+The idea behind domain local await (DLA) is to allow one to create blocking operations that can work with any scheduler that provides the mechanism by [registering a function](https://ocaml-multicore.github.io/domain-local-await/doc/domain-local-await/Domain_local_await/index.html#val-using) for the current domain (or, if desired, the current systhread within a domain) to support blocking while the scheduler is running.
 In addition, domain local await provides a default implementation that works with plain domains and systhreads.

-## Awaitable atomic locations
+## Example: Awaitable atomic locations

 Let's implement a simple awaitable atomic location abstraction.
 First we need the domain local await library: